 Low Carb Pad Thai

 Note that Konjac noodles can be bought from supermarkets and Asian specialty stores.
-I actually bought mine from Aldi, so they aren’t difficult to source.
+I bought the ones used in this recipe from Aldi, so they aren’t difficult to source.

 Please let me know what you think of this recipe if you make it.
 I’m really excited about it as it really is an authentic tasting version of Pad Thai.